Rogdham/pyzstd/index.rst

         In writing/appending modes (compression), when the uncompressed data size reaches *max_frame_content_size*, a :ref:`frame<frame_block>` is generated.
 If the size is small, it will increase seeking speed but reduce compression ratio.
 If the size is large, it will reduce seeking speed but increase compression ratio.
 You can also manually generate a frame using ``f.flush(f.FLUSH_FRAME)``.

+    .. py:staticmethod:: is_seekable_format_file(filename)

+        Check if a file is in valid "Zstandard Seekable Format".

+        It reads/parses the seek table at the end of the file.

+        :param filename: A file to be checked
+        :type filename: File path (str/bytes/PathLike), or file object in reading mode.
+        :return: Result
+        :rtype: bool

     .. sourcecode:: python

         # Convert an existing zstd file to Zstandard Seekable Format file.